trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - the requests and responses are in readable text
 - the requests are independent of each other and the server doesn’t need to track the requests

-I will not describe the HTTP protocol in detail, but I will discuss only the most important things because we have some great documents which describe it meticulously:
+I will not describe the HTTP protocol meticulously so you have to look at this as an introduction.
+I will discuss only the most important things because we have some great documents which describe this protocol in a great deal of detail:

 - [RFC 2616 - Hypertext Transfer Protocol - HTTP/1.1](https://tools.ietf.org/html/rfc2616)
 - [HTTP Made Really Easy](https://www.jmarshall.com/easy/http/)